kultmedia/local-proxy/README.md

 ### Done 🎉
-- Launch the service running at port 7008
+- Launch the service running at the port configured in `CUSTOM_PORT` (7008 is the default)
 - Now access https://local.kultmedia.com